sanikanandpure/coe379_project3/README.md

 ## Authors: Sanika Nandpure and Melissa Huang

 ## Summary
-This is our final project for COE 379L.
+This is our final project submission for COE 379L.
 To improve Marathi-to-English translation quality, we employed Supervised Fine-Tuning with Low-Rank Adaptation (LoRA) on the Microsoft Phi-2 base model.
 We notice a significant improvement in translation ability after fine-tuning.
 We uploaded our LoRA adapter weights to HuggingFaceHub under the name ```spnandpure/lora-marathi```.

 ## Written Report
 Our full written report can be found [here](https://docs.google.com/document/d/1Ks0Jph0KU8-saNxxxvcUEt2WSUn0rYKYtiEF8X43dD8/edit?usp=sharing).